Last Updated: June 7th, 2019

 Finally, if you absolutely can’t give up grains no matter how hard you try, always choose refined, “white” grains over whole grains.
 Don’t go for brown rice, go for white rice.
 Don’t eat whole wheat bread, find the healthiest version of white bread you can.

 You see, even though lots of people think brown rice is better for you than white rice, people whose cultures have always eaten rice have always stripped the hull off of brown rice before they eat it.
 Why?
 Because they know that the hull is where all of the harmful lectins live.
+Cauliflower rice is a good alternative to rice and you can learn more about this in our cauliflower rice vs rice article.

 In the end …